fetchai/agents-aea/docs/thermometer-skills.md

+# Thermometer Skills

 The AEA thermometer skills demonstrate an interaction between two AEAs, one purchasing temperature data from the other.

-* The provider of thermometer data (the `thermometer`).
+- The provider of thermometer data (the `thermometer`).
-* The buyer of thermometer data (the `thermometer_client`).
+- The buyer of thermometer data (the `thermometer_client`).

 ## Discussion